AdguardTeam/AdGuardDNS/doc/externalhttp.md

  *  `POST /ddns/{device_id}/{encrypted}/{domain}`;
  *  `POST /linkip/{device_id}/{encrypted}`.

-The AdGuard DNS proxy will add the `X-Forwarded-For` header with the IP address of the original client.
+The AdGuard DNS proxy will add the `CF-Connecting-IP` header with the IP address of the original client as well as set the `User-Agent` header to its own value.

 [env-backend]: environment.md#BACKEND_ENDPOINT